Louis Agassiz: Polygenism and racism

 Upon arriving in Boston in 1846, Agassiz spent a few months acquainting himself with the northeast region of the United States.
 He spent much of his time with Samuel George Morton, a famous American anthropologist at the time who became well known by analyzing fossils brought back by Lewis and Clark.
 One of Morton’s personal projects involved studying cranial capacity of human skulls from around the world.
 Morton aimed to use craniometry to prove that white people were biologically superior to other races.
 His work "Crania Aegyptiaca" claimed to support the polygenism belief that the races were created separately and each had their own unique attributes.

 Morton relied on other scientists to send him skulls along with information about where they were acquired.
 Factors that can affect cranial capacity, such as body size and gender, were not taken into consideration by Morton.
 He made questionable judgment calls such as dismissing Hindu skull calculations from his Caucasian cranial measurements because they brought the overall average down.
 Oppositely, he included Peruvian skull measurements alongside Native American calculations even though the Peruvian numbers lowered the average score.
 Despite Morton's unsound methods, his published work on cranial capacities across races was deemed authoritative in the United States and Europe.
 Morton is a primary influence on Agassiz's belief in polygenism.

-John Amory Lowell invited Agassiz to present twelve lectures in December 1846 on three subjects titled "The Plan of Creation as shown in the Animal Kingdom, Ichthyology, and Comparative Embryology” as a part of the Lowell Lecture series.
-These lectures were widely attended with up to five thousand people in attendance on some nights.
-It was during these lectures that for the first time, Agassiz announced that black and white people had different origins but were part of the same species.
-Agassiz repeated this lecture ten months later to the Charleston Literary Club but changed his original stance.
-He claimed that black people were physiologically and anatomically a distinct species.
+John Amory Lowell invited Agassiz to present twelve lectures in December 1846 on three subjects titled "The Plan of Creation as shown in the Animal Kingdom, Ichthyology, and Comparative Embryology" as a part of the Lowell Lecture series.
+These lectures were widely attended with up to 5,000 people in attendance on some nights.
+It was during these lectures that Agassiz announced for the first time that black and white people had different origins but were part of the same species.
+Agassiz repeated this lecture 10 months later to the Charleston Literary Club but changed his original stance, claiming that black people were physiologically and anatomically a distinct species.

-Agassiz believed that humans did not descent from one single common ancestor.
-He believed that like plant and animals, various regions have differentiated species of humans.
+Agassiz believed that humans did not descend from one single common ancestor.
+He believed that like plants and animals, various regions have differentiated species of humans.
 He considered this hypothesis testable, and matched to the available evidence.
 He also indicated that there were obvious geographical barriers that were the likely cause of speciation.